SaicharanKandukuri/puwifi/README.md

 <hr>

 ## Finally
-This repo is made fully on self-intrest cause iam a student in parul university, wifi here is `great&fast` but a bit tricky
+This repo is made fully on self-interest as I am a student of Parul University, wifi here is `great&fast` but a bit tricky.
 ![RepeatJumpGIF](https://user-images.githubusercontent.com/68287637/146674165-5d586b3c-dfce-41d7-8ebe-54917b27fb91.gif)

 so instead of playing dino i made this script by re-enginerring an year old puwifi login website & used some of knowledge to make this script happen